rqlite/rqlite.io/content/en/docs/Guides/Kubernetes/_index.md

 ---
 This pages provides an example of how to run rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 Full source for the configuration described below is available in the [rqlite Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).

+The following directions assume you have a Kubernetes cluster already available.
+Visit [kubernetes.io](https://kubernetes.io/) to learn how to deploy Kubernetes.

 ## Creating a cluster
 ### Create Services
 The first thing to do is to create two [Kubernetes _Services_](https://kubernetes.io/docs/concepts/services-networking/service).
 The first service, `rqlite-svc-internal`, is [_Headless_](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) and allows the nodes to find each other and cluster automatically.
 It shouldn't be used by rqlite clients.
 It is the second service, `rqlite-svc`, that is for clients to talk to the cluster -- this service will get a Cluster IP address which those clients can connect to.